xr09/flare/README.md

 ## Flare

-Flare is a tool to test how signals are (or are not) reaching containers.
+Flare is a tool to debug how containers are reacting to signals.

 ![flare](flare.png)